Prayer in and of itself is powerful. When you combine it with Scripture, well, let's just say you should be prepared to see some mighty things happen.

 "There are 'friends' who destroy each other, but a real friend sticks closer than a brother."
 Proverbs 18:24

-Pray that your family would always be thankful for blessing,
+Pray that your family would always be thankful for all your blessings,

 "always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ."
 Ephesians 5:20